What is Bioinformatics as a Service?

 At Genevia, we analyze omics data and build tools for exploring insights from high-throughput experiments.
 We provide our time and bioinformatics expertise as a service, and call our product just that: Bioinformatics as a Service.
 What does this mean, and how is Bioinformatics as a Service different than hiring a bioinformatician of your own or collaborating with academic bioinformaticians?

 Perhaps you are an investigator with a research question calling for omics measurements, such as next-generation sequencing (NGS) or mass spectrometry.
 You may wish to discover the mechanism of action of a drug, variants associated with a particular disease, biomarkers to predict treatment response, virulence-associated genes in strains of bacteria, or new subtypes of cells within a complex tissue.
-When thinking of the project as a timeline from a hypothesis to published findings, at which stages and what type of bioinformatics support is needed?
+When thinking of the project as a timeline from a hypothesis to published findings, at which stages is bioinformatics support needed (and just what type of bioinformatics support)?

 The figure below represents the five stages of a project in which Bioinformatics as a Service can drive your research forward.
 There is a natural progression to these elements which is also cyclical as results are reassessed and new research questions arise.

-In research involving omics experiments, the most intensive bioinformatics work takes place after identifying the molecules or variants that differ between sample groups.
+In research involving omics experiments, the most intensive bioinformatics work takes place after identifying the molecules or variants that associate with a phenotype or treatment.
 It is this downstream analysis which helps you get from lists of mutations, genes, or pathways to new insights.
 A bioinformatics service that only provides lists of results wihtout tailored downstream analyses is more likely to create a bottleneck than remove one.
 At Genevia, we believe a well-designed bioinformatics service can bring you from raw data — or even better, a research question — all the way to publication.

 - pathway, network and gene regulation analyses,